xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 ---

-## 8. What future work should not do
+## 8. What future work should not do ⛔

 Future work should **not** do the following:

 ### 8.1 Silent rewrite

-Do not silently rename, merge, split, or reinterpret core atlas structures without versioned patch discipline.
+Do not silently rename, merge, split, or reinterpret core Atlas structures without versioned patch discipline.

 ### 8.2 Premature promotion